ankit-kapur/minimal_chat_web_ui/README.md

+### Minimal chat app
 Simple chat app with a minimal UI.
 Meant for chatting between devices on the local network, at least for now.

-### Screenshot
+Made with flask.

 ![image](assets/screenshot.png)